qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 While reading up on the SoftPot to prepare for using it in a project, I found that a number of people posting in the SparkFun comments had run into problems.
 That's understandable, since the datasheet is pretty sparse.
-It's a pretty handy sensor for certain applications and it would be a shame if no one used it, so here's a blog post on the SoftPot.
+It's a pretty handy sensor for certain applications and it would be a shame if anyone avoided it due to the limited documentation, so here's a blog post on my experience with the SoftPot.
 (It was also a good excuse to add $$\LaTeX$$ formatting support to my blog!)

 ### Interfacing a SoftPot